Noorae/Recipe-App/README.md

 ### Personal Recipes
 Create your own recipes with images.
-Add tags, and
+Add tags, and instruction with ingredients.
+You can also set ingredient amounts based on the serving size.

 ### Shopping List
 Manage your shopping list by adding ingredients and every day necessities.
 The focus is to have a simple UI and a user friendly feel.

 ## Build-with